poindexter, who? photography, LOMO, networking & retro technology.

 Underworld — Cherry Pie (from the Majestic shoutcast stream) is playing while I write this.

 Dreamhost hosts the site on their Linux servers.
-I use Wordpress to provide blog content and manage my blog entries.
+I use WordPress to provide blog content and manage my blog entries.

 I use Photoshop and IrfanView like a digital darkroom for sharpening, scanning and saving images to the web.
 I don’t do any hardcore retouching or adding/removing elements from my pictures, I’ve always thought that part of the thrill of photography was finding art out in the world.
 Creating an image in Photoshop that wasn’t there to begin with just doesn’t seem very fulfilling to me.